-- The SKO candidate must be in possession of the BKO.
+1. The STQ candidate must be in possession of the UTQ.

-- Following his/her PhD conferral, the candidate has taught at university level for at least 5 years.
+3. The candidate has taught at university level for at least 5 years after obtaining the UTQ.

-- The candidate’s teaching CV shows that he/she is capable of developing initiatives and making contributions that have an educational impact within one or more degree programmes transcending their own course or discipline.
+5. The candidate’s teaching CV shows that he/she recently has developed initiatives and made contributions that have an educational impact within one or more programmes transcending their own course or discipline.

 Final learning objectives

 To obtain the SKO, you must put together a portfolio of your final learning objectives.
 These relate to four themes:

 - Creating and elaborating a didactic programme with a view to the context of a curriculum

 - Impact on education within one or more degree programmes that extends beyond one’s own teaching programme